getsentry/sentry-docs/docs/scrubbing-data.rst

   - api_key
   - apikey
   - access_token
+- Any keys which match values that you've added to the list of additional fields in your Project Settings.

-Additionally some clients will allow you to filter data ahead of time following similar patterns.
+Some clients will also allow you to filter data ahead of time following similar patterns.

 Removing Data